 Things to do at the History Center include riding a horse-drawn Wells Fargo wagon, watching a blacksmith work, seeing the horses at the old stable, and strolling among cabins and structures that were important parts of Yosemite history.

 The history center explains how Yosemite was the inspiration for national parks across America and throughout the world.
-The history center is always open, and has explanatory signs in front of the many exhibits.
+It’s always open, and has explanatory signs in front of the many exhibits.

 Grey Barn and Covered Bridge